 Conclusion

 Breaking a lease is a complex process with legal and financial consequences.
 However, knowing your rights and following the proper steps can make it smoother.
 Always review your lease, understand state laws, and communicate with your landlord.
-Whether you're trying to figure out how to break a lease or are concerned about the costs, being informed can save you stress and money.
+Whether you're trying to figure out how to properly break a lease or are concerned about the costs, being informed can save you stress and money.

 For landlords, understanding the process of eviction or dealing with tenants without a lease is equally important.
 Both parties should stay aware of their rights and responsibilities to avoid legal issues.